-Prepare and deliver a 5 minute verbal presentation on your document.
+Prepare and deliver a 5 minute \underline{oral} presentation on your document.
+PPT is not required.
 Total value = 20%.

 Criteria Points a) The professionalism with which the report is presented: clarity, appearance, grammar, spelling, appropriate word choice, "voice", appropriate citations in APA format.
 4 b) The comprehensiveness and care with which the document being analyzed is described.
 4 c) The demonstration of understanding of relevant concepts that can be used to explain the topic and its context, impact and policy or program outcomes.
 4 d) The quality of critical thinking demonstrated in the Analysis section.
 4 e) Value of the presentation to audience - clarity of purpose, possible application 4 TOTAL 20